Justice

 Justice Statement

-Because these leaders know more about the harms they suffer than we do, and because they often possess great creativity and resilience, they are essential partners for us in the search for practical and policy solutions to our most pressing, environmental challenges.
+Because these leaders know more about the harms they suffer than we do, and because they often possess both resilience and creativity (the former demands the latter), they are essential partners in the search for practical and policy solutions to our most urgent environmental challenges.

 Priorities